deepinsight/insightface/recognition/vpl/README.md

 # Variational Prototype Learning for Deep Face Recognition

-This is the torch implementation of our paper  [Variational Prototype Learning for Deep Face Recognition](https://openaccess.thecvf.com/content/CVPR2021/papers/Deng_Variational_Prototype_Learning_for_Deep_Face_Recognition_CVPR_2021_paper.pdf) which accepted in CVPR-2021.
+This is the Pytorch implementation of our paper  [Variational Prototype Learning for Deep Face Recognition](https://openaccess.thecvf.com/content/CVPR2021/papers/Deng_Variational_Prototype_Learning_for_Deep_Face_Recognition_CVPR_2021_paper.pdf) which is accepted by CVPR-2021.

 ## How to run